2025 Summer Internships

 Project description:

 The Western Skylark CubeSat project aims to enhance wildlife tracking by collecting space-based data on migratory birds particularly from remote northern parts of Canada.
 The project involves hands-on training for students in CubeSat design, construction and operation and when launched into orbit will contribute to a better understanding of animal movements and supports conservation efforts.
 The CubeSat is a 3U (i.e. 10x10x30cm) micro-satellite, funded by Canadian Space Agency as part of the CUBICS project.
-It is scheduled to be launched into a Sun Synchronous Orbit (SSO) in late 2025.
-During the summer internship, the student will mainly be involved in final design and preliminary testing of the CubeSat sub-systems and be part of a large multi-disciplinary team.
+It is scheduled to be launched into a Sun Synchronous Orbit (SSO) in 2026.
+During the summer internship, the student will mainly be involved in final design and/or AIT (Assembly, Integration and Testing) phase of the CubeSat, payload subsystems and be part of a large multi-disciplinary team.
+The student may also be working on software/hardware of our CubeSat Antenna Ground Station depending on their interest and expertise.

 Required Qualifications: